patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 ## Testing the Program
 The codes are embedded with **assert statements** in order to aid in debugging during the development stage.

-A corresponding **unittest** for each car operation was executed in order to test whether code is working as desired.
+A corresponding **unittest** for each car operation was executed in order to test whether the code is working as desired.
 They are named with **"(car operation name)_test.py"** accordingly.

 All tests ran successfully.
 Proofs can be found in the [unittest Screenshots](https://github.com/patzsantos/e-portfolio-uoeo/tree/module2/oop/Driverless%20Car%20Summative%20Assessment%201%20and%202/unittest%20Screenshots) folder.